Author’s Note: This post was originally published in April 2022 and has been updated for accuracy and comprehensiveness.

 With the recent phasing out of Universal Analytics, it’s time to turn our attention to Google Analytics 4 (GA4).
 The next generation of Google’s web analytics platform offers many new features, including improved data collection, better reporting tools, and a super easy-to-use interface.

-Prepare for the future with Google Analytics 4
+The Future with Google Analytics 4

-GA4 was initially released in October 2020 to provide a deeper integration with Google Ads and more predictive insights into performance across devices.
+GA4 was initially released in October 2020 to provide deeper integration with Google Ads and more predictive insights into performance across devices.
 Since then, as consumers have become more attuned to the importance of data privacy, Google has continued to update GA4 with new privacy-safe features and enhancements, while Universal Analytics has remained essentially unchanged.

 Google Analytics 4 Features

 At first glance, data analysis appears more limited with GA4.
 However, compared to Universal Analytics, GA4 provides enhanced data collection capabilities and tracks user behavior with greater reliability across multiple sessions and platforms.
 Additionally, unlike UA, which is built on a privacy-unsafe platform of cookie-based measurement and IP address tracking, GA4 sets marketers up for compliance and privacy safety into the future.

 GA4 has implemented several features to address privacy concerns, including IP Anonymization, Data deletion, Consent Mode, No User Identifiable Information, Data Minimization and Enhanced Data Controls.